infovore/keynote_html_exporter/Readme.markdown

 5. Go to File->Export...
 6. Choose "Images", "All", "PNG", and click "Next"
 7. Navigate to the `my_presentation` directory you created.
 Enter `my_presentation` as the name to Save As.
 This will output a series of PNGs with names like `my_presentation.001.png` to `my_presentation/`
 8. Open terminal, navigate to your keynote_dump.rb directory, and run `ruby keynote_dump.rb my_presentation sample-template.html.erb 300x225`, substituting your template file's name, and the `width`x`height` you would like your slides to be resized to.
+(Valid `mogrify` aspect ratios, such as `500x`, will also work).
 9. When the script has completed, your presentation page will be at `my_presentation/my_presentation.html`; all the slides in that directory will be resized.